aidenyoukhana/MicrosoftFoundryFitnessAnalyzer/README.md

 - Ensure GPT-4 model is available in your region
 - App will gracefully fall back to mock tips if Azure is unavailable

-## 📄 License

-MIT License - see [LICENSE](LICENSE) file for details

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## 📧 Support

-For issues, questions, or suggestions:
-- Open an issue on GitHub
-- Check existing documentation
-- Review Azure OpenAI setup guide

-## 🙏 Acknowledgments

-- **Microsoft Azure** for Foundry Agents and OpenAI services
-- **Apple** for HealthKit framework
-- **React Native** community for excellent libraries
-- **Chart libraries**: react-native-chart-kit, Victory Native

 ## 📚 Additional Resources

 - [React Native Documentation](https://reactnative.dev/)